Suved-144/Suved-144/README.md

 - 💬 Ask me about ...
 Any
 - 📫 How to reach me: ...
 LinkedIn
 - 😄 Pronouns: ...
 Sumit
 - ⚡ Fun fact: ...
-I am really forgetful sometimes.
+I am really forgetful sometimes
 -->